ksator/junos-automation-with-AWX/README.md

 team:
  name: "automation"

 # awx user you want to create.
-The below user belongs to the above team
+The below user belongs to the above organization
 user:
  username: "ksator"
  first_name: "khelil"
  last_name: "sator"
  password: "AWXpassword"

 # awx project you want to create.
-The below project belongs to the above organiza
+The below project belongs to the above organization
-tion
 project:
  name: "Junos automation"
  git_url: "https://github.com/ksator/lab_management.git"

 # credentials for AWX to connect to junos devices.
-The below credentials belongs
-to the above organization
+The below credentials belongs to the above organization
 credentials:
  name: "junos"
  username: "lab"